About Major League Soccer

 · In 2013, the New York Red Bulls were awarded the Supporters’ Shield, given to the team that finishes with the most regular season points, for the first time in club history.

-· In 2013, MLS announced the addition of New York City FC and Orlando City SC as the league’s 20th and 21st teams, respectively, and both teams will begin play in 2015.
-On February 5th, 2014, David Beckham announced his intention to exercise his option to buy an MLS expansion franchise in Miami, Florida.
+· MLS announced the addition of New York City FC, Orlando City SC and Atlanta as the league’s 20th, 21st and 22nd teams, respectively.
+New York and Orlando will begin play in 2015, while Atlanta will begin in 2017.
+On February 5, 2014, David Beckham announced his intention to exercise his option to buy an MLS expansion team in Miami, Florida.

 · In 2014, 15 of 19 clubs’ home venues are considered soccer specific stadiums – built or renovated with MLS ownership involvement.